2021 BMW M3 And M4 Revealed: Aggressive Looks, 503 HP, And A Manual

 The new BMW M3 and M4 use the same twin-turbocharged 3.0-liter inline-six engine.
 That unit is good for 473 horsepower (353 kilowatts) and 406 pound-feet (550 newton-meters) in the standard M models, allowing a 0-to-60-mile-per-hour sprint of 4.1 seconds.
 The more powerful Competition models, though, get 503 hp and 479 lb-ft (650 Nm), running to 60 mph in 3.8 seconds.
 Those horsepower and torque figures mark an improvement of 59 hp and 73 lb-ft of torque compared to the previous models.
 Both versions have electronically limited top speeds of 155 mph (250 kmh) or 180 mph (290 kmh) with the optional M Driver's package selected.

-Both versions of the M3 and M4 come with your choice of either a six-speed manual transmission or an eight-speed automatic, with power sent exclusively to the rear wheels… for now.
+Both the M3 and M4 come standard with a six-speed manual transmission, while the Competition offers an eight-speed automatic only, with power sent exclusively to the rear wheels… for now.
 BMW says an xDrive version of the Competition models will be available in the US later next year.
 The rear-biased all-wheel-drive system is similar to the M5’s system, with an active M Differential at the rear axle and the ability to choose between 4WD and 4WD Sport modes, with the latter option sending more power to the rear.
 And if you really want to get loose, turning off the Dynamic Stability Control (DSC) transfers power to the rear wheels exclusively.

 Gallery: 2021 BMW M4